DavidCarMor/EWB/Tutorials/README.md

 ## 2. Simulation with default parameters
 2.1 The model includes default biotic and abiotic parameters that can be used to run our first simulation.
 There are three outputs from the model: a table with the variables used in the simulation, parameters used in the model, and variability of the stomata conductance of the vascular component of the epiphyte mat.

-The following lines of code will store the three outputs in our MATLAB workspace.
+The following lines of code show how to store the three outputs in our MATLAB workspace using the function [EPI_WBV9](https://github.com/DavidCarMor/EWB/tree/main/Scripts/EPI_WBV9.m).
 If needed, comment on the third line and uncomment one of the other two alternatives according to the desired number of outputs.

     % [output_data] =  EPI_WBV9(data); % one output
     % [output_data, parameters] =  EPI_WBV9(data); % two outputs